MicrosoftDocs/azure-docs/articles/redis-cache/cache-web-app-howto.md

 ## Update the MVC application

-In this section, you update the application to support a new view that displays a simple test against an Azure Redis Cache.
+In this section, you update the application to support a new view that displays a simple test against Azure Redis Cache.

 * [Update the web.config file with an app setting for the cache](#Update-the-webconfig-file-with-an-app-setting-for-the-cache)
 * [Configure the application to use the StackExchange.Redis client](#configure-the-application-to-use-stackexchangeredis)